Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Identification and Estimation

 \section{Identification and Estimation}

-My objective is to estimate the following model primitives: the arrival rate of buyers to sellers ($\lambda_S$), the arrival rate of sellers to buyers ($\lambda_B$), the arrival rate of purchase opportunities following a counteroffer ($\lambda_R$), the seller valuation distribution $F_S$, the buyer valuation distribution $F_B$, and the buyer search cost $c$, for a given discount rate $r$, numbers of buyers and sellers $N_B$ and $N_S$, and an exogenous post walkaway trading rate $\kappa$.
+My objective is to estimate the following model primitives: the arrival rate of buyers to sellers ($\lambda_S$), the arrival rate of sellers to buyers ($\lambda_B$), the arrival rate of purchase opportunities following a counteroffer ($\lambda_R$), the seller valuation distribution $F_S$, the buyer valuation distribution $F_B$, and the buyer search cost $c$, for a given discount rate $r = 0.05$, numbers of buyers and sellers $N_B$ and $N_S$, and an exogenous post-walkaway trading rate $\kappa$.
 Identification proceeds in stages.
 Arrival rates are identified from observed buyer arrivals and post counteroffer purchase delays.
 Seller and buyer valuation distributions are recovered from optimality and indifference conditions that map observed prices into latent valuations.
 The search cost is then identified from the indifference between searching and not searching.
 I describe estimation procedures that directly implement these constructive identification arguments.

-For the discount rate $r$, I report results based on values implied by the daily discrete discount factors used in \textcite{bodoh-creedHowEfficientAre2021}.
-I convert these into continuous daily discount rates using $\delta = e^{-r}$, yielding rates ranging from $0.02$ to $0.29$.
-Although these rates may appear high when interpreted as pure time discounting, they are best understood as effective discounting that captures both time preferences and the risk of exit from the market.

 The number of buyers $N_B$ and the number of sellers $N_S$ are defined as the number of unique buyers who complete a purchase and the number of listings observed over the sample period, respectively.
-The exogenous post walkaway trading rate $\kappa$ is calibrated as the fraction of products that are purchased by another buyer within 1.5 days after a noncommitted offer by the original buyer, conditional on no purchase by that buyer, which equals $0.687$.
+The exogenous post-walkaway trading rate $\kappa$ is calibrated as the fraction of products that are purchased by another buyer within 1.5 days after a non-committed offer by the original buyer, conditional on no purchase by that buyer, which equals $0.687$.

-Throughout the estimation, I recover conditional expectations of the form $\mathbb{E}[Y \,\vert\, s]$ by exploiting the monotonicity of the seller posting rule $p_0(s)$ (Proposition \ref{prop:p0_monotonicity}).
-Specifically, whenever a conditional expectation is indexed by the seller type $s$, I replace $s$ with the observable residualized list price $p_0(s)$ and estimate $\mathbb{E}[Y \,\vert\, s]$ instead.
-These conditional expectations are estimated using nonparametric local linear regression with a Gaussian kernel.
-The bandwidth is chosen according to a normal reference rule of thumb, $h = 1.06 \, \hat\sigma_{p_0} \, n^{-1/5}$, where $\hat\sigma_{p_0}$ is the sample standard deviation of $p_0$ and $n$ is the sample size.
-This approach delivers smooth and stable estimates of conditional expectations while mitigating boundary bias near the edges of the support.